Badgerati/Pode/docs/Tutorials/ServerOperation/Restarting/Overview.md

 4. [`Restart-PodeServer`](../../../Functions/Core/Restart-PodeServer): This function lets you manually restart Pode from within the server.

 When the server restarts, it will re-invoke the `-ScriptBlock` supplied to the [`Start-PodeServer`](../../../Functions/Core/Start-PodeServer) function.
 This means the best approach to reload new modules/scripts it to dot-source/[`Use-PodeScript`](../../../Functions/Utilities/Use-PodeScript) your scripts into your server, as any changes to the main `scriptblock` will **not** take place.

-Certainly!
-Here’s an explanation on how to achieve suspending and resuming a Pode server using [`Suspend-PodeServer`](../../../Functions/Core/Resume-PodeServer) and [`Resume-PodeServer`](../../../Functions/Core/Suspend-PodeServer).